Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/on_off_switch/read_me.txt

 Overview
 --------
-This demo application shows an OnOff switch implementation using CYBT-213043-MESH EZ-BT Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit.
+This demo application shows an OnOff switch implementation using WICED Kit.
 The app is based on the BLE Mesh Generic OnOff Client model.
 Normally a switch has 2 buttons to turn the light (or any other device) On and Off.
 This application performs On and Off functionality using a single user button